-- 9.5 Although this document sets out the different levels and methods of involvement, it is the Council's aim to involve more people more actively if resources are available. - 9.6 The Council will ask you about your aspirations for the area and expectations for the future.
+- 9.5.
+Although this document sets out the different levels and methods of involvement, it is the Council's aim to involve more people more actively if resources are available. - 9.6.
+The Council will ask the community about their aspirations for the area and expectations for the future.
 This will help to generate ideas and scope particular documents.